MY TOKYO 2020 OLYMPICS EXPERIENCE

 Today is the last day of the Tokyo Olympics.

-Recalling all that happened led me to an understanding that we are all ATHLETES in our daily lives.
+Recalling all that happened led me to understand that we are all ATHLETES in our daily lives.

 And for us to survive, we all need passion, determination, trust, and hope.